santiagohervella/dotfiles/README.md

   - Pages
 - Test screen for dead pixels using [Test My Screen](https://testmyscreen.com/)
 - Launch Karabiner and follow all the instructions to let it set up
+- Keyboard Maestro
+  - Delete all default macros from Keyboard Maestro
+  - Navigate to `~/.config/keyboard-maestro` and double click on the appropriate macro library.
+In the popup window, click "Insert" to import the macros
+  - Fill in all the sensitive information in each macro that has "FILL ME IN" anywhere
 - Give apps the proper permissions:
   - Accessibility
     - AltTab